 What Causes Light Diffusion?

 When a light beam strikes a smooth surface, most of it reflects back in the same concentration.
 This is specular reflection, which gives us direct, bright light.
 A mirror is a common example of a smooth surface that causes specular reflection.
-What happens on a rough surface?
-Even microscopic irregularities create roughness.
-The law of reflection is not broken.
+On rough surfaces, even microscopic irregularities create roughness.
+This does not break the law of reflection.
 Each ray reflects back at the same angle at which it struck the object but in a different direction.
 So diffuse light is scattered light.
 This scattering is what causes the diffusion and softness of the light beam.

 Application of Diffuse Light